fardin-sojon/fardin-sojon/README.md

 ## About Me

-I am a passionate Frontend Developer from Bangladesh, focusing mainly on React.js and Tailwind CSS.
-I love building all kinds of web applications, exploring new technologies, and sharing with the community.
-**Always curious, always learning.**
+I am a passionate Developer from Bangladesh, focusing mainly on React.js and Tailwind CSS.
+I love building all kinds of web applications, exploring new technologies, and sharing with the community. **Always curious, always learning.**

 ## 🚀 Current Activities